Mail Order/Maintenance Medication

 - Refill your prescription by calling the local CVS pharmacy refill line or by stopping into the pharmacy in person.

-- Write the prescription for a 90-day supply, NOT a 30-day supply.
+- Ask your doctor to write the prescription for a 90-day supply, NOT a 30-day supply.

 - Prescription should be signed and legible.